jpvanoosten/Audio/README.md

 Open the `Audio.sln` file in the root directory of this repository.
 You should see two projects in the solution:

 1. Audio (Static library): This project generates the `Audio.lib` file that you must link to in your own project.
-2. example (Exectuable): This is an example showing how to work with the Audio library.
+2. example (Executable): This is an example showing how to work with the Audio library.
 You can inspect the project settings of this project to see how to integrate the `Audio.lib` file into your own projects.

 Running the example project in Visual Studio should play a narration and show a few examples of working with `Waveform`s.